 During this course, students will gain basic proficiency in global nutritional epidemiology.
 By the end of the course, students will gain knowledge and skills in 5 key areas.
 First, students will be able to describe and compare common methods of nutritional assessment employed across the lifespan, in a variety of settings, including the assessment of diet, anthropometry, and physical activity.
 Second, students will learn to critically evaluate, compare study designs, and summarize/synthesize global nutritional epidemiologic studies.
 Third, students will be able to describe relationships between nutritional status and risk of developing disease.
 Forth, students will be able to describe public health approaches to the prevention and treatment of diseases resulting from under- or over-nutrition.
-Finally, using a policy lens, students will learn the role of government and major organizations across countries in the prevention of diseases resulting from under- or over-nutrition, and be able to describe examples of prevention strategies.
+Finally, using a policy lens, students will learn the role of government and major organizations across countries in the prevention strategies.
 (1 credit).
 Course Instructor: Elizabeth Parker, PhD, R.D.